Frequently Asked Questions

 What are you bringing to the table that’s different?

 When you go to a dinner party, is your selection of hostess gift based upon being “different”?
 No!
 It’s based upon being awesome.
-You want your hostess to say to herself, “Whoa, I’m tucking this away for an occasion more special than this.”
-That’s what this film brings.
-This is a film about smart, dedicated people doing the right thing regardless of whether it makes them money.
+You want your hostess to say to herself, “Whoa, I’m tucking this away for a special occasion.”
+This film is that kind of gift.
+It features smart, funny, warm, dedicated people doing the right thing regardless of whether it makes them money.
 Weird, right?
 When’s the last time you saw that modeled in American culture?
-But since you’ve asked, this is a film that features farmers, not “experts” (though experts are rad and we need to hear from them as well).
-The men and women in this film have firsthand experience with things like herbicide drift and cancer caused by nasty chemicals in their water supply.

 Why this film why now?